 Day 12 – Lazy day in Beppu Onsen

 The final day to lay in and take it a bit slower before a lot of travelling back to Tokyo and the airport.
 You can spend this day discovering all the exciting and fun-looking areas of Beppu Onsen, with possibly a final session at a local onsen or sentō (communal bathhouse in Japan) to detox one last time.

 Day 13 – Journey back to Tokyo

-The 6 hour and 40-minute travel back to Tokyo begins at Beppu Station to Kokura Station, then to Shinagawa Station, finally reaching Shinjuku Station.
-With a distance of over 1,120 kilometres between the starting and ending stations, 6 hours and 40 minutes is honestly quite impressive and is a testament to the feat of the bullet train.
+The 6-hour and 40-minute travel back to Tokyo begins at Beppu Station to Kokura Station, then to Shinagawa Station, and finally reaching Shinjuku Station.
+With a distance of over 1,120 kilometres between the starting and ending stations, 6 hours and 40 minutes is quite impressive and a testament to the bullet train’s feat.

-You could either spend the extra few hours in Tokyo before getting ready for the morning by exploring some more, doing some last-minute shopping, or getting in a couple more hours of sleep.
+You could spend the extra few hours in Tokyo before getting ready for the morning by exploring the city, doing some last-minute shopping, or getting in a couple more hours of sleep.
 Whatever works for you is fine, but make sure you do not miss your flight tomorrow!

 Day 14 – Sad farewell

 The ultimate onsen in Japan adventure comes to a close.
 You make your way towards Shinjuku Station, switching from Hamamatsuchō Station to the Tokyo Monorail, riding towards Haneda Airport.
 Having spent the last two weeks travelling up and down the country experiencing all different types of onsen, you will wear even some of the biggest onsen lovers.
 But as soon as that feeling fades away and the itch to jump into a Japanese onsen comes back again, you can always go and do it all again.